 New York is a city that's always evolving, constantly shedding its skin for a new one.
 Like, not that gross, but the same idea.
 And no neighborhood depicts that better than Manhattan's Meatpacking District, where The Standard, High Line sits at the apex of culture, cuisine and commerce.
 In short, when you stay here, you have access to it all.
 Perfectly positioned on the west side of downtown, rising above the elevated High Line park, the hotel is a quick walk to both the West Village and Chelsea, where there are countless restaurants, bars, shops and stores to fully round out your New York experience.

-Below, I've selected some of my favorite neighborhood spots and things to do, from the savory to the sweet, to the meaty to the lean, to the hot to the hotter.
+Below, we've selected some of our favorite neighborhood spots and things to do, from the savory to the sweet, to the meaty to the lean, to the hot to the hotter.
 Now get after it.

 The Whitney is one of our coolest neighbors.
 Featuring a vast and dynamic mix of American art, the museum has a constant rotation of new exhibitions to check out and permanent collections always worth revisiting.
 All visitors must book timed tickets in advance.
 You show up at your allotted time slot to safely peruse with plenty of space to take it all in.

 After much anticipation, Little Island is finally here and people are OBSESSED.
 Seriously, we have one of the best aerial views from Le Bain / our river-facing rooms and the place is constantly buzzing.
 Rightfully so, because it is super cute and cool and fun.
 There's snacks from local vendors, artists and musicians, and plenty of charming walking paths to meander about and take in the sights.
 6AM to noon is first come, first island-ing, and after that requires an advance reservation.